UNIVERSITY OF WISCONSIN River Falls

 From UW-River Falls Risk Management web page: "UWRF does not provide any type of compensation for injuries that occur on campus.
 Each student and visitor is expected to have their own health insurance to cover personal medical costs."

-Information on the Affordable Care Act is expected to change, so please visit http://www.healthcare.gov/ for more information and updates and to sign up for email or text updates.
+Information on the Affordable Care Act is available at http://www.healthcare.gov/ for more information and updates and to sign up for email or text updates.

-If you do not have health insurance, you will want to shop for it.
+For UWRF Students: Do college students really need health insurance and how do I get health insurance?
+If you do not have health insurance, you will want to shop for it, and there may be restrictions for when you can apply for coverage.
+Please see web pages below for more information about this.
 The law also provides new opportunities to acquire affordable health insurance.
 As an example, you may be eligible for coverage through the new online health insurance exchanges (also called the Health Insurance Marketplace).
 Exchanges can help you locate and compare plans, including coverage, benefits, premiums (purchase price), deductibles, and co-payment costs.

 You may find that you qualify for a premium subsidy (assistance) that will reduce the cost of an exchange plan.
 In some cases you may also qualify for a cost-sharing subsidy that will lower your out-of-pocket healthcare expenses.
 Whether you are eligible for a subsidy depends on your income.
 To learn what coverage and the level of assistance that might be available to you, visit the healthcare.gov web page.

 Start by making a list of things that will be important in your coverage decision, for example:

 Know how your current health insurance plan (if any) works, whether it will continue, and when it will renew.